un01s/clox/README.md

-# clox : LOX in C, compiler, byte-code, and virtual machine
+# clox : lox in c, compiler, byte-code, and virtual machine

 ## reference